 The OTA program is not a distance education program.
-Two prerequisite courses are offered completely online, face to face, or hybrid, a combination of the two, including OCTH 2000-Introduction to Occupational Therapy and COTA 2300- Fieldwork Integration I. This gives students flexibility to explore the OTA program.
-Once a student is admitted into the OTA program, there are several hybrid classes and two distance education classes, which allow students to primarily be on campus only three days a week.
-Upon academic completion students will complete COTA 2500 - Fieldwork A, COTA 2550- Fieldwork B and COTA 2600 Fieldwork Options, using Moodle, the Learning Management System, in conjunction with the field work assignments to facilitate communication between the academic fieldwork coordinator and students.
-All distance learning classes are password and email protected through Moodle.
-Students in the OTA program are required to complete testing in either the Casper College Testing Center or through the use of Respondus Lockdown Browser, when not testing in the classroom.
-Both of these require proof of student identification in order to test.
+Two prerequisite courses are offered completely online, face to face, or hybrid (a combination of the two), including OCTH 2000-Introduction to Occupational Therapy and COTA 2300- Fieldwork Integration I. This gives students flexibility to explore the OTA program.
+Once a student is admitted into the OTA program, there are several hybrid courses and two distance education courses, which allow students to primarily be on campus only three days a week.
+Upon academic completion, students will complete COTA 2500 - Fieldwork A, COTA 2550- Fieldwork B and COTA 2600 Fieldwork Options (optional course), using Moodle, the Learning Management System, in conjunction with the fieldwork assignments to facilitate communication between the academic fieldwork coordinator (AFWC) and students.
+All distance learning courses are password and email protected through Moodle.
+The OTA program requires all students to complete proctored testing in either the Casper College Testing Center, or through the use of Respondus Lockdown Browser when not testing in the classroom.
+Both of these testing options require proof of student identification in order to test.
 The faculty utilizes Moodle to house learning materials for students and enhance classroom instruction.
 Technical support and training are available to any student using Moodle.

 LEARNING MANAGEMENT SYSTEM: The OTA Program uses Moodle, the Learning Management System, to house learning materials for students, enhance classroom instruction, and for testing.
-All distance learning classes are password and email protected through Moodle.
-Students in the OTA program are required to complete testing in either the Casper College Testing Center or through the use of Respondus Lockdown Browser, when not testing in the classroom.
-Technical support and training are available to any student using Moodle, please contact the Casper College Digital Learning Center.
-Students are encouraged to bring their laptop with them to access and participate in class related assignments.
+All distance learning courses are password and email protected through Moodle.
+The OTA program requires all students to complete proctored testing in either the Casper College Testing

+Center, or through the use of Respondus Lockdown Browser when not testing in the classroom.
+Technical support and training are available to any student using Moodle through the Casper College Digital Learning Center.
+Students are encouraged to bring their laptop with them to access and participate in all course related assignments/ learning activities.